c-hartmann/mongoexec.js/README.md

 * namespace is `<database>.<collection>`
 * execution is the name of an "execution" script (see below for more)
-* selector is a db.collection.find() expression or the string represantation of a documents _id
+* selector is a db.collection.find() expression or the string representation of a documents _id

 if no selector is given on command line, read these from stdin. in fact that gives the ability to combine mongoexecs (even on discrete databases) as in: